JaniGovanni/extractive_qa/readme.md

 ## Overview

-Hello there!
-This is my first hosted project on Github.
-It implements a complete Extractive Question Answering ML pipeline.
-Although generative QA systems (RAG) are currently receiving the most attention, it is also worth taking a look at extractive QA systems.
-There have some andvantages over generative QA systems.
-Also I found the approach quit interesting, because it transforms the task into an classification problem.
-I implemented the fine-tuning of a DistilBERT model for this task.
-I mainly oriented me an a course on udemy (Data Science: Transformers for Natural Language Processing) by Lazy Programmer Inc, which I can highly recommend.
-You can find the code in the training.ipynb notebook.
-The code might be a little but tricky to understand, but I heavily commented it and its also quit interesting.
-For building a complete MLOps pipeline, I uploaded the trained model on AWS S3, builded a streamlit interface, builded a flask api for calling the model and Dockerized it all.
-Further I have deployed it on an AWS EC2 server.
-When you want to test it, you can contact me, than I will launch the instance.
-You can also clone the repo and run it locally.
-It doesnt require much CPU or GPU power.
-More to this in the following sections.
+Welcome to one of my first GitHub projects!
+This repository implements a complete Extractive Question Answering (QA) ML pipeline.
+While generative QA systems (used inRAG) are currently trending, extractive QA systems offer unique advantages and present an interesting approach by transforming the task into a classification problem.

+Key features of this project:
+- Fine-tuned DistilBERT model for extractive QA
+- Complete MLOps pipeline including:
+  - Model training (see `training.ipynb`)
+  - Storage of the tuned model in AWS S3 storage
+  - Streamlit user interface
+  - Flask API for model inference
+  - Docker containerization
+  - Deployment on AWS EC2

+To test the live deployment, please contact me to launch the EC2 instance.
+Alternatively, you can clone the repository and run it locally with minimal CPU/GPU requirements.

 ## Project Structure
 ```